momo-lab/tmux-toggle-scratch/README.md

 - With format `#S-#I@scratch`: scratch session is destroyed when the corresponding window is closed
 - With format `#S@scratch`: scratch session is destroyed when the entire tmux session is closed
 - With format `#S-#I-#P@scratch`: scratch session is destroyed when the specific pane is closed

+### Limitations

+Scratch sessions can get lost or mixed up if you perform operations that change any of the tmux format variables used in your session name format:

+- **Session name changes** (affects `#S`) - moving windows between sessions, renaming sessions
+- **Window index changes** (affects `#I`) - swapping windows, renumbering windows, moving windows within a session
+- **Pane index changes** (affects `#P`) - closing other panes, swapping panes, splitting/joining panes

+The cleanup mechanism relies on exact format matching, so changes to the underlying tmux state can cause your scratch work to disappear or get assigned to the wrong location.

+If you frequently use advanced tmux operations, consider using ID-based formats like `"#{session_id}-#{window_id}@scratch"` which are stable across operations.

+## How It Works

+1. **Session Management**: Creates a unique session name based on current session and window
+2. **Popup Toggle**: Uses tmux's `display-popup` to show/hide the scratch terminal
+3. **Automatic Cleanup**: Monitors pane exits and removes unused scratch sessions when all matching panes are closed
+4. **Persistence**: The scratch session continues running even when popup is closed

 ## License